rdkcentral/BundleGen/README.md

 A Fedora 32 `Vagrantfile` is included to provide a ready-to-use environment.
 Otherwise follow the steps later in this document to set up your own Fedora/Ubuntu environment.

-Once you have an environnement setup, follow the below Quick Start instructions
+Once you have an environment setup, follow the below Quick Start instructions

 ## Quick Start
 ```